top of page

 All Posts

-The Story of Shattered Starts in Lithgow
+Why the Story of Shattered Starts in Lithgow

-The story of Shattered starts in Lithgow — a region that helped build this nation by providing the coal, steel, power, and materials that made modern Australia possible.
-From the coal seams of Lithgow and Lidsdale, to the shale works at Newnes, the Blast Furnace at Lithgow, the power stations of Wallerawang, the cement works of Portland, and the rail corridors that carried it all outward — this region powered growth far beyond its borders.
-Lithgow was not on the margins of
+The story of Shattered starts in Lithgow a region that helped build this nation by providing the coal, steel, power, and materials that made modern Australia possible.
+From the coal seams of Lithgow and Lidsdale, to the shale works at Newnes, the Blast Furnace at Lithgow, the power stations of Wallerawang, the cement works of Portland, and the rail corridors that carried it all outward this region powered growth far beyond its borders.
+Lithgow was not on the margins of Aust

 Editor